School Offices: Junior: 0161 740 4696Infants: 0161 205 7131

 Implementation

-In implementing the new Religious Education Directory, we:
+In implementing the Religious Education Directory, we:

 • Deliver a curriculum structured around the RED’s key theme: To Know You More Clearly